 Can a Single-Member LLC Have a Nonprofit Status?

-No, a single-member LLC cannot be a nonprofit organization.
-Nonprofit corporations must have at least two members to qualify as tax exempt nonprofit organizations.
+A single-member LLC cannot have a nonprofit status.
+Nonprofit corporations must have at least two members to qualify as tax-exempt organizations.

 Is There a Filing Fee for Converting an LLC to a Nonprofit Organization?

 You should check with your state before converting your for-profit entity to reap tax exemption benefits.